HermanL02/WarwickUniversity-Notes/202404/Script.md

 # Schedule
-I am balancing my work, study, and
+Sorry for a little bit show off here.
+I am balancing my work, study, and the project.

 # Work